andrew-goad/andrew-goad/README.md

 My employment record supplies the institutional context; the independent projects above supply inspectable work samples.

 **Wells Fargo · Consumer Auto:** advanced to Senior Lead Analytics Consultant at the Executive Director level.
 Led analytics for Collateral Protection Insurance (CPI) customer remediation and other Consumer Auto remediation workstreams, representing more than $1B in exposure and customer impact.
-Responsibilities included seven years of CPI recalculation-tool ownership and analytical delivery, plus credit-reporting corrections, furnishing controls and executive decision support.
+Designed and owned proof-of-insurance intake/QA and Direct and Indirect Auto recalculation tools, leading seven years of recurring analytical production and regulatory-response support.
+Advised Decision Forums through recommendations and effective challenge, and delivered credit-reporting corrections, furnishing controls and validated SAS feeds supporting management and review dashboards.

 **Office of the Comptroller of the Currency:** supported 16 Credit Risk Analysis Division economists in credit-risk research and bank examination/stress-testing work, including DFAST.
 Engineered longitudinal bureau data and pricing inputs for economist-led Auto research; developed and tested CECL/lifetime-PD approaches; independently recalculated and validated evidence.
+Delivered Tableau views and explanations to support investigation and review.
+Research contributions were acknowledged in the *Journal of Credit Risk* and an OCC working paper.
 Research support is distinct from final model, publication or supervisory ownership.

-**U.S. Census Bureau:** statistical-production modernization, a six-analyst nightly operating workflow, analyst-controlled validation tools and automated management narratives.
+**U.S. Census Bureau:** built dashboards for the Annual Capital Expenditures Survey (ACES) and analytical workbooks for the Annual Retail Trade Survey (ARTS), helping analysts investigate material discrepancies and company-level drivers.
+Led day-to-day ACES production for a six-analyst nightly workflow; ARTS workbooks supported on-demand analysis.
+These products connected analyst investigation with management visibility into industry performance and production progress.

 The recurring thread is practical: **make the data usable, challenge the method, explain the result and preserve the next person's ability to act on it.**